MachineCalcs

 What is MMC bonus tolerance?

-When the feature control frame carries an Ⓜ (maximum material condition) modifier, the position tolerance grows as the feature departs from MMC.
+When the feature control frame carries a maximum-material-condition (MMC) modifier, the position tolerance grows as the feature departs from MMC.
 The bonus equals that departure and is added to the stated position tolerance.

 How is the bonus different for a hole versus a pin?